safferli/data-culture/data-culture/index.md

 ***

-- understand KPIs, data, and what they mean
+- know KPIs, data, and what they mean
 - understand the implications of them!
-    (pretty is powerful)
+    - (pretty is powerful)

 <!--
 https://medium.com/airbnb-engineering/democratizing-data-at-airbnb-852d76c51770